-- ★ Recommended: Music Theory 1 - ▶ Course meets every other day for 20 weeks
+★ Recommended: Music Theory 1

 Are you currently enrolled in a performing ensemble?
 Have you always wished you could learn to play piano or guitar?
 This course is for you!
 This course is designed for students who have completed Music Theory I but have little/no experience playing piano and guitar.
 Students will have basic performance skills on both instruments and present a short recital (in class) at the end of the semester.